grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         After all these years, you have managed to build a city that offers maximum services to the inhabitants.
 You have successfully revived an economy, created a living environment that allows everyone to flourish and feel secure.
+        <br /><br />
+        But
-But one day, you see some different lights coming from the fortune camp.
+        one day, you see some different lights coming from the fortune camp.
 This time, it’s the ancient builders.
 They are there.
 Their cryopreservation cells were better than the other because they just seem to have taken a nap.
 When they see the city, they start whispering.
 You go to meet them, with some of your army.
+When you arrive, you hear the last whisper :
+        <br /><br />
-When you arrive, you hear the last whisper : “We created the apocalypse for nothing, the world is not destroyed !”
-“Shhhh, someone is coming !”
-Angry, you ask them to explain.
+        <em> “We created the apocalypse for nothing, the world is not destroyed !” <br/> “Shhhh, someone is coming !” </em>
+        <br /><br />
+        Angry,
+        you ask them to explain.
 One recognizes you, and tries to coax you, but you only want to know.
 Eventually, one tells you that they created the battle 1000 years ago in order to reset the world and be revered as gods when they return in order to easily obtain all possible resources.
 They threaten you, and tell you that they still have control over the monsters, and that they will send them to this city to clean up.
+Then they disappear using an invisibility potion.
+        <br /><br />
-Then they disappear using an invisibility potion You can’t believe what just happened.
+        You can’t believe what just happened.
 You run to tell Sam, that is still the mayor.
 He decides to ring the city bell, because he wants everybody to be a part of this discussion.
 After two hours, here comes the result.
 They want a way to fight, and to win the battle.
 Nobody wants to hide, and be a slave of the malicious builders.
 In order to show the world you’re ready, the municipal council orders your latest construction.
+        <br /><br />
+        <em>A castle.</em>
+        <br /><br />
-A castle.
-The castle is a way to wage a full battle against monsters.
+         The castle is a
+        way to wage a full battle against monsters.
 The different towers of the castle allow you to have all angles facing the dragons or withers, to protect yourself and not to let hostile creatures enter the walls.
+        <br /><br />
-You were a child at the time.
+        You were a child at the
+        time.
 But the battle of 1000 years ago will never leave your memories.
 We absolutely must win this fight.
 So get ready.
     </blockquote>